DS200-SP2022-Hunter/Week07-Feb22/README.md

 The main objective of this week's lab is to produce at least one visualization, consisting of a map (or maps) of the United States, using data from the massive dataset used in [Lab 6](https://github.com/DS200-SP2022-Hunter/Week06-Feb15).

-Objective:  Use the example code provided to create a map that somehow depicts at least two aspects of the flights.csv dataset.
+Objective:  Use the example code provided to (a) create a map-based visualizaton of based on the flights.csv dataset, and (b) provide a short narrative based on what the visualization reveals.
 For instance, the example code shows average flight time as well as the total number of flights departing from a subset of the airports.
-You may use a subset of the full dataset if you wish, just as the example considers only flights involving two specific airlines.
+As in the example, you may use a subset of the full dataset if you wish.
 You may also produce more than one map if you wish.
 ```
 #########################################################
 # DS 200, SP 2022 semester